lawrencecchen/supabase-cheatsheet/src/routes/docs/auth/index.md

-# Auth
+# Public Profiles Table

 The built in `auth.users` table is private.
 To store public user data, create a table (`profiles`) in the `public` schema and attach a [trigger procedure](https://www.postgresql.org/docs/9.2/plpgsql-trigger.html).
-This will automatically sync `auth.users` with `public.profiles`.
+This will automatically sync the `auth.users` table with `public.profiles`.

 Since `public.profiles` is public, ensure that it doesn't contain any private information.